panacloud/panacloud_website/README.md

 Remember, a well-designed website is not just about aesthetics—it's about conveying your expertise, building trust, and driving conversions.
 Feel free to customize this outline to align with your agency's unique brand identity.
 Best of luck with Panacloud! 🚀🌟

-## BizTech Business Plan
+## Panacloud Business Plan

 **Executive Summary**

-BizTech is a software development agency specializing in emerging and cutting-edge technologies.
+Panacloud is a software development agency specializing in emerging and cutting-edge technologies.
 We empower businesses to leverage the transformative power of Generative AI (GAI), API development, Cloud Native computing, and Web 3.0 technologies to gain a competitive edge.
 Our cloud-agnostic approach, combined with a powerful technology stack, ensures flexibility and future-proof solutions.

 **Mission**